xlladdins/xll/docs/Excel4MacrosE-G.md

 objects.
 It is generally easier to use the macro recorder to enter this function on your macro sheet.

-Syntax 1   Sizes worksheet objects and chart items
+Syntax 1&nbsp;&nbsp;&nbsp;Sizes worksheet objects and chart items

-Syntax 2   Sizes worksheet objects relative to a cell or range
+Syntax 2&nbsp;&nbsp;&nbsp;Sizes worksheet objects relative to a cell or range

 Return to [top](#E)